CompOmics/CALLC3/README.md

 > [!IMPORTANT]
 > Under active development.
 It is strongly recommended to run CALLC3 in an isolated container (e.g. a Docker container).

+> [!IMPORTANT]
+> CALLC3 has only been tested and run in a linux environment.

 ## Installation

 For CPU users: